LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 identity across a longer gap duration than would be possible if attention were maintained on a single source.
-In other words, if listeners must conceive of the “stream of interest” as a source that undergoes a change in voice quality partway through the trial, the additional cognitive effort required to make the switch might result in *more accurate* post-gap stream selection, whereas the putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation
+In other words, if listeners must conceive of the “stream of interest” as a source that undergoes a change in voice quality partway through the trial, the additional mental effort required to make the switch might result in *more accurate* post-gap stream selection, whereas the putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation